-The museum is currently closed again.
 The Aurora History Museum may not be on your radar, but it’s a gem.
 Filled with artifacts and documents pertaining to the history of Aurora and Colorado, the Museum is a treasure trove of fun things to explore with both permanent exhibits (including a 1913 trolley) and temporary ones.
 Even better, admission is FREE.

 Growing Home is a permanent exhibit about Aurora’s history featuring Trolley Trailer No. 610, a fully-restored 1913 historic trolley trailer.
 The exhibit highlights people, places, and events from Aurora’s history.